I have received a free e-copy of the book The Ghost of Crow Cavern by John Wedlake and Norman Mounter for son2 to review.

 Here is the book blurb.

 Disclosure.
 This post is a review of an e-book I was sent for free.
-All opinions are my own.
+All opinions are mine and my son’s own.